Dirac-type conditions for spanning bounded-degree hypertrees: Absorption

 \subsection{Finding absorbing tuples in the host graph}

 Many copies of an $X$-tuple in a tree $T$ will indicate parts of $T$ that are `flexible enough' to be interchanged.
 This can be used to extend a partial embedding of $T$ into an embedding of all of $T$.
-We willl see now where such $X$-tuples may be embedded, assuming that the `host graph' has large codegree.
+In the following proposition we will show the existence of many absorbers for each $k$-tuple.
+We remark that here the condition of $(\gamma n)$-large is not enough, as we cannot construct absorbers if there are isolated vertices; but forbidding isolated vertices in addition to being $(\gamma n)$-large will be enough.